California Rollover Accident Attorney

 Wearing a seatbelt and shoulder harness provides protection against ejections, but crash forces involved in a rollover sometimes cause passengers to become unbelted.
 Second, when vehicle occupants are not ejected, they often sustain fatal head injuries.
 Side-impact collisions that cause rollovers do not cause airbags to deploy unless the car is equipped with side-impact airbags.
 Regardless of airbag protection, head injuries can occur when the car's roof collapses.

-The front and rear of a car are designed to absorb crash forces but few cars offer significant reinforcement of roofs.
+The front and rear of a car are designed to absorb crash forces, but few cars offer significant reinforcement of roofs.
 Convertibles are particularly dangerous in rollover collisions, although some are equipped with roll bars that provide modest protection to occupants.
 For years, the auto industry has claimed that roof strength is unrelated to injuries experienced in a rollover.
-Studies the industry funded to show that crushed roofs do not contribute to injuries have been debunked.
+Studies the industry-funded to show that crushed roofs do not contribute to injuries have been debunked.

 Collapsing roofs change the way vehicle occupants move within the vehicle as the vehicle rolls.
 They also trap victims within the car.
 A collapsing roof is more likely to strike the heads of occupants.
 There is now little doubt that “roof crush” contributes to the serious injuries that vehicle rollovers produce.

-Injuries Caused by Rollover Collisions
+Injuries Caused by Rollover Accident

 Ejection from a car during a rollover is often fatal.
 If the crash victim survives, serious injuries and permanent disabling conditions are common.
 Those include internal injuries, spinal injuries that lead to paralysis, brain injuries, and broken bones.
 When victims are not ejected, extensive crash damage to all sides of a vehicle often traps occupants within the car.